LeonardoC1302/caso4/preliminar2/readme.md

 4. Implicit GRANT by server roles (sysadmin, securityadmin, etc.)

 # Testing the user permissions or restrictions
+- We will be using the user called conflict

 # Demonstration of the backup and restore process
 ## Full Backup
 - Open SSMS and go to the Object Explorer